stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ## 3.6.
 Create An Image Builder Pipeline Using the Recipe from [3.5.]

+### 3.6.1 Select the Recipe That You Just Created

-**3.6.1** Remain in the Image Builder Recipe screen and use the tick box to select the recipe which you just created.
+Remain in the Image Builder Recipe screen and use the tick box to select the recipe which you just created.

+### 3.6.2.
+Create the Pipeline from the Recipe

-**3.6.2** From the 'Actions' menu, select 'Create pipeline from this recipe' as shown here:
+From the 'Actions' menu, select 'Create pipeline from this recipe' as shown here:

 ![Section3.6.2 Image Builder Pipeline Creation ](images/section3/section3-pattern3-pipeline-creation-page.png)

+### 3.6.3.
+Configure Pipeline details:

-**3.6.3** Enter the following information to configure the pipeline:
+Enter the following information to configure the pipeline:

 * **Name:** pattern3-pipeline
 * **Description:** Pattern 3 pipeline to update OS.